-- Lease for runway extension and Instrument Landing System (112) 1.2.1.
+Lease for runway extension and Instrument Landing System (115) - 1.2.1.
 The runway extension and Instrument Landing System are located on parcels of Marine Corps Recruit Depot, San Diego (MCRDSD) property that are leased to the Airport Authority.
-Although the expiration date of the lease is beyond the 2015 projections, it should be included to be a more accurate reflection of Airport holdings. - and 2.1.1.
-MCRDSD requests to be included as an interested party for review of the document when available. - Aviation forecast 2.2.2 (Table 2-5).
+Although the expiration date of the lease is beyond the 2015 projections, it should be included to be a more accurate reflection of Airport holdings.

+California Environmental Quality Act (CEQA) document - 1.5 and 2.1.1.
+MCRDSD requests to be included as an interested party for review of the document when available.

+Aviation forecast - 2.2.2 (Table 2-5).
 A chart that reflects past projections of annual passenger loading versus actual would be beneficial.
 A 1997 Master Plan working group document projected 2005 annual passenger loading to be 10,000,000 versus the actual amount of 17,372,521.
-The chart would allow the reviewer a more accurate picture of projections and potential impacts. - 4.
-Development of the north side of the runway 2.4.2 & 4.5.4.
+The chart would allow the reviewer a more accurate picture of projections and potential impacts.

+4. Development of the north side of the runway - 2.4.2 & 4.5.4.
 MCRDSD is concerned with any development proposed near Washington Street.
-The Washington Street gate is the main gate for visitor entry and tractor/trailer deliveries. - Capacity 3.2.2.
+The Washington Street gate is the main gate for visitor entry and tractor/trailer deliveries.

+5. Capacity - 3.2.2.
 A key premise of the report is the assumption that the proposed actions will not increase capacity.
 That assumption is based upon the airlines current financial situation.
 Adding additional gates does make it possible for the airport to increase capacity if the fiscal situation changes.

-- 6. Noise discussed as an average 5.1.1.
+6. Noise discussed as an average - 5.1.1.
 Disruption and irritation from aircraft typically come from spikes in noise.
 With more take-offs and landings, the frequency of the spikes increases.
 Averaging tends to camouflage the impact.
-Please address the frequency, duration and decibel level of the spikes in the final document. - California Advisory Handbook for Community and Military Compatibility Planning (Handbook).
+Please address the frequency, duration and decibel level of the spikes in the final document.

+California Advisory Handbook for Community and Military Compatibility Planning (Handbook).
 Several sections of the report highlight planning guidelines and community plans.
 Please include the Handbook in the report.
-It can be found on the province of the community plans. - F. View corridor Fig 5.95.
+It can be found on top://www.opr.ca.gov/military.html.

+►.
+View corridor - Fig 5.95.
 The discussions and photographs of view corridors did not include Henderson Avenue.
 The proposed 10-gate extension will make the terminal visible on this primary street.
-This may constitute an adverse impact to the MCRDSD Historic District. - The point of contact for this matter is Major Frank McClintick at (619)524-4381 or frank.mcclintick@usmc.mil.
+This may constitute an adverse impact to the MCRDSD Historic District.

+A. The point of contact for this matter is Major Frank McClintick at (619)524-4381 or frank.mcclintick@usmc.mil.

-D. W. ZAUTCKE
+D. W. ZAUTCKE Colonel USMC By direction 7

-Colonel USMC

-By direction